FalsedeerX/VIP-AI-For-Education-Summer/backend/README.md

 ## Table - `user`

+A new change in the schema:
+all user will be refernced by their unique `SERIAL` `id` instead of the original `TEXT` `username`,
+in order to reduce the risk of performing an injection attack by using special username.
-Password will be hashed in `Argon2` before storage,
+User password will be hashed with **Argon2** before storage,
-user authentication system will be comparing hashes rather than plaintext password.
+authentication system will verify user by comparing hashes rather than plaintext.

 ```sql
 CREATE TABLE users (